Approximation of sheaves on algebraic stacks

 \begin{definition} Let $\map{f}{X}{Y}$ be a morphism of algebraic stacks.
 We say that $f$ is \emph{schematically dominant} if $\sO_Y\to f_*\sO_X$ is injective as a morphism of lisse-\etale{} sheaves. \end{definition}

-This agrees with the usual definition for schemes~\cite[11.10.2]{egaIV} since that notion is fppf-local on the target~\cite[11.10.5 (ii) b)]{egaIV}.
-It follows that our notion is fppf-local on the target as well.
+This agrees with the usual definition for schemes~\cite[11.10.2]{egaIV} since that notion is stable under base change by flat morphisms that are locally of finite presentation~\cite[11.10.5 (ii) b)]{egaIV}.
+It follows that our notion for algebraic stacks also is stable under base change by flat morphisms that are locally of finite presentation.
+When $f$ is quasi-compact, the notion is stable under arbitrary flat base change~\cite[11.10.5 (ii) a)]{egaIV}.

 If $\map{p}{X'}{X}$ is another morphism and $f\circ p$ is schematically dominant, then so is $f$.
 If $f$ and $p$ are schematically dominant, then so is $f\circ p$.
 In particular, morphisms that are covering in the fppf topology are schematically dominant.

 \begin{definition} Let $S$ be an algebraic stack and let $\map{f}{X}{Y}$ be a morphism of algebraic stacks over $S$.
 We say that $f$ is $S$-universally schematically dominant if $\map{f'}{X\times_S S'}{Y\times_S S'}$ is schematically dominant for every morphism $S'\to S$. \end{definition}